QingquanBao/Spear-Shield/README.md

 - `pgd_train.py` reserves some trials of the author
 - `odi.py` is the official implementaion of ODI attack
 - `pgd_attack.py` actually contains other author's trial, such as Many PGD
+- `interesting.py` records author's interesting obfuscation of gradients.
+The KNN is implemented by @[ruoxi shi](https://github.com/eliphatfs), Thanks him!!!
+- `GMM.py` is implemented in https://github.com/ldeecke/gmm-torch, also thank them!!!